Archimedes Palimpsest: Modern

 Sometime between 1923 and 1930, the palimpsest was acquired by Marie Louis Sirieix, a "businessman and traveler to the Orient who lived in Paris."
 Though Sirieix claimed to have bought the manuscript from a monk, who would not in any case have had the authority to sell it, Sirieix had no receipt or documentation for a sale of the valuable manuscript.
 Stored secretly for years by Sirieix in his cellar, the palimpsest suffered damage from water and mold.
 In addition, after its disappearance from the Greek Orthodox Patriarchate's library, a forger added copies of medieval evangelical portraits in gold leaf onto four pages in the book in order to increase its sales value, further damaging the text.
 These forged gold leaf portraits nearly obliterated the text underneath them, and x-ray fluorescence imaging at the Stanford Linear Accelerator Center would later be required to reveal it.

 Sirieix died in 1956, and, in 1970, his daughter began attempting quietly to sell the valuable manuscript.
 Unable to sell it privately, in 1998, she finally turned to Christie's to sell it in a public auction, risking an ownership dispute.
-The ownership of the palimpsest was immediately contested in federal court in New York in the case of the Greek Orthodox Patriarchate of Jerusalem v.
+The ownership of the palimpsest was immediately contested in federal court in New York, where the auction was to take place, in the case of the Greek Orthodox Patriarchate of Jerusalem v.
 Christie's, Inc. The Greek church contended that the palimpsest had been stolen from its library in Constantinople in the 1920s, during a period of extreme persecution.
 Judge Kimba Wood decided in favor of Christie's Auction House on laches grounds, and the palimpsest was bought for $2 million by an anonymous American buyer.
 The lawyer who represented the anonymous buyer stated that the buyer was "a private American" who worked in "the high-tech industry", but was not Bill Gates.